MAMMOTH-Subaru IV. Large Scale Structure and Clustering Analysis of Ly$\alpha$ Emitters and Ly$\alpha$ Blobs at $z=2.2-2.3$: Results and Discussion

 \subsection{Angular Correlation Function}

 To further investigate the unique J1349 field, we calculate the angular correlation functions (ACFs) of LAEs and LABs.
 We calculate the ACF $\omega(\theta)$ with the following equation:

 where $DD(\theta)$, $DR(\theta)$, and $RR(\theta)$ are the numbers of galaxy-galaxy, galaxy-random, and random-random pairs divided by the total number of pairs in galaxy-galaxy, galaxy-random, and random-random samples, respectively (\citealt{landy1993}).
-The random sample contains 100,000 randomly generated points.
-We take the masks in 8 fields into consideration when making the random sample.
-We estimate the uncertainty of $\omega(\theta)$ by assuming that $DD(\theta)$, $DR(\theta)$, and $RR(\theta)$ follow the Poisson distribution (\citealt{gehrels1986}).
+The random sample contains 600,000 randomly generated points, which correspond to a surface density of $\sim 100$ arcmin$^{-2}$.
+This surface density is consistent with the random catalogs (\citealt{aihara2019}) used by previous clustering studies with Subaru/HSC (e.g. \citealt{ouchi2018}).
+The masked regions are taken into account when generating the random points, while the LAB and LAE selection criteria are not included as the random points do not have photometric information.
+We use the same random sample to calculate ACFs.
+We assume that $DD(\theta)$, $DR(\theta)$, and $RR(\theta)$ pair counts follow the Poisson statistics, and calculate the propagated error to $\omega(\theta)$ with common error propagation formulae.
+Because the numbers of LABs are small, we use the small number statistics presented in \citet{gehrels1986}.

+For the calculation of ACFs, we exclude all LABs from the LAE sample, while the LAB sample include bright LABs given the small LAB numbers.
 Figure \ref{fig:ACF} shows the ACFs of our LAEs and LABs in the J1349 field.
 We fit the ACFs with a power-law function $\omega(\theta)=A_{\omega} \theta^{-\beta}$ and measure the amplitude $A_{\omega}$ and slope $\beta$.
-The best-fit slopes of LAEs, LABs, and bright LABs are $0.77\pm 0.14$ , $0.97\pm 0.32$, and $1.76\pm 0.47$, respectively.
-The slopes of LAEs and LABs are similar, while the bright LABs show a $\sim 2$ times larger slope.
-This result suggests that bright LABs are more clustered than faint LABs and LAEs.
-Similarly, \citet{herrero2023} find that luminous LAEs are more clustered and reside in more massive dark matter halos than faint LAEs.
+The best-fit parameters are summarized in Table \ref{tab:ACF}.
+The errors of parameters are the uncertainties from the least squares fitting.
+We find that the slopes of LAEs and LABs are similar within $1\sigma$, while the bright LABs show a $5\sigma$ larger slope than LAEs.
+This result suggests that bright LABs are more clustered than LAEs, consistent with our K-function measurements presented in the Appendix.
+On the other hand, \citet{herrero2023} find that luminous LAEs are more clustered and reside in more massive dark matter halos than faint LAEs.
+We cannot conclude if bright LABs are a different population from LAEs based on the strong clustering.

+We estimate the galaxy bias $b_{g}$ with the following method.
+First, we calculate the spatial correlation function of dark matter $\xi(r,z)$ using the ``Colossus" package (\citealt{diemer2018}) with the dark matter power spectrum model in \citet{eisenstein1998}, where $r$ is the radius and $z$ is the redshift.
+We assume the $\Lambda$CDM cosmology with $\Omega_m=0.3$, $\Omega_\Lambda=0.7$, and $h=0.7$.
+We then calculate the dark matter ACF $\omega_{DM}(\theta)$ with the Limber's equation (\citealt{limber1953}).
+Finally, the galaxy bias is calculated with $b_{g} = \sqrt{\omega_{g}(\theta)/\omega_{DM}(\theta)}$, where $\omega_{g}(\theta)$ and $\omega_{DM}(\theta)$ are the ACFs of galaxies and dark matter, respectively.
+We use the inverse square of errors in $b_{g}$ (propagated from $\omega_{g}(\theta)$) as weights, and calculate the weighted average $b_{g}$.
+The $b_{g}$ of LAEs, LABs, and bright LABs are presented in Table \ref{tab:ACF}.